Creating and Running a FuelPHP Project in the ServBay Local Development Environment

 .

-indicates to install in the current directory:bashcomposer create-project fuel/fuel .
+) means create the project in the current folder:bashcomposer create-project fuel/fuel .

-1Composer will automatically download FuelPHP and its dependencies into your
+1Composer will automatically download the FuelPHP framework and its dependencies into the

 servbay-fuelphp-app